CXwudi/personal-blog-source/content/posts/2023/vocaloid-entry-guide/listen-old-songs/index.en.md

   For those who are impatient, you can stop by here, but I still highly recommend you keep on going to the third row if you can.
   {{< /admonition >}}

-- Third Row: This row contains a lot of songs (maybe around 300~500?).
-It takes pretty long time for these songs to reach 1M views, but still, that is 1M views.
-In this row, you will experience the **wide diversity of Vocaloid music style**, and see how different era in Vocaloid history have different style of Vocaloid songs.
-That's why I still highly recommend you finish listening to songs in this row.
+- Third Row: This row contains many songs (probably around 300-500?).
+These songs took a considerable amount of time to reach 1 million views, but still, they achieved that milestone.
+In this row, you will experience the **different styles of Vocaloid songs from different eras**, showcasing the **diversity of Vocaloid music styles** that has accumulated over the years.
+That's why I strongly recommend listening to the Vocaloid songs in this row.

 {{< admonition type=warning title="Please be aware of fake views in Niconico" open=false >}}
 Some songs have fake views.
 In another words, some people use bots to massively increase the view count of a song.